Rasbandit/JS-Toy-Problems/Week 5/4. fullstackReview/README.md

 # Fullstack Review Prep

 ## Introduction
-Instead of the standard toy problem/review, today a mentor will go over the planning process for a full-stack application, namely the application that will be built during the "lecture" later on in the day.
+Instead of the standard toy problem/review, today a mentor will go over the planning process for a full-stack application, namely the application that will be built during the lectur later on in the day.
 This exercise is important because it is one of the few opportunities that we have to discuss the importance of solid planning when building a full-stack application, and it is also the last opportunity to go in depth on planning strategies before the cohort will start their personal projects.

 The full-stack application that will be built later in the day is a  simple bank application that allows a user to log in and view their account information.
 There are only two views involved, but this example application will cover nearly every piece of technology that has been taught so far including: React, react-router, redux, express, massive, postgreSQL, and auth.

 ## 1. List Features
 Make a list of desired features and color code by whether the feature is MVP or not.
-Its sometimes helpful to write user cases by prefacing the feature with "as a user, I can..."
+Its sometimes helpful to write user story by prefacing the feature with "as a user, I can..."
 - As a user I can log in to the application
 - As a user I can view my bank account information after successfully authenticating.
 A "please log in" message should be displayed if a user attempts to visit the private route without being successfully authenticated.